brettpreston/ThunderFox/README.md

-# ThunderFox - Loudness Normalizer by 7nihilate
+# ThunderFox — Loudness Normalizer

 Is the dialogue too quiet in the movie you're watching?
-Are the explosions too loud?
+And are the explosions too loud?
 This extension will even out the audio levels, ensuring a more predictable listening experience.
 ThunderFox is a lightweight Firefox extension that applies loudness maximization to media elements (audio and video) on web pages.

+This addon may not work on websites that stream DRM controlled content.

 ## Features